ecilasun/e32/README.md

 The default stack address is set to 0x1000FFF0 by the startup code in rvcrt0.h file in the ROMs directory, and the default heap_start/heap_end are set to 0x00008000 and 0x0000F000 respectively, which live in the core.cpp file in the SDK directory.

-# Default ROM behavior

-After the board is programmed with this SoC's bin or bit file, you can connect to the Arty board using a terminal program such as PuTTY.
-By default, the Arty board serial device comes up on the device list as COM4 (on USB).
-Set your terminal program to use 115200 baud / 1 stop bit / no parity and you should be able to see messages displayed by the board.

-The default ROM image that ships with this SoC will display a copyright message when the reset button is pressed (if the SoC image is in the persistent memory).
-The ROM code will then sit in an infinite loop, and echo back any character sent to it.

-One could modify this behavior to either accept external programs from an SDCard or over USB and run them, or simply act as a dummy terminal device running simple commands.

-# About the UART
+# About the UART / UART FIFO

 The SoC uses the built-in USB/UART pins to communicate with the outside world.
 The problem here is that there are only two pins exposed to the FPGA (TX/RX) and no flow control pins are taken into account.
 Therefore, the device will currently simply drop the incoming data if the input FIFO is full, as it doesn't have any means to stop the data flow from sender.
-However, future ROM versions might implement XON/XOFF flow control so that the software layer might tell the remote device to slow down before the FIFO is filled up, though this will be very tricky to do with a very small FIFO as used on the current system, which has only 512 entries.
+However, future ROM versions will implement XON/XOFF flow control so that the software layer might tell the remote device to stop before the FIFO is filled up.

-Other means of optimizing this are available, both on hardware and software side, but these solutions will add more hardware and the design goal of this SoC is to be initially be as small as possible.

 # CSR registers